landandair/Alt_Commander/README.md

 - **Installing and Starting a Command Client**
 1. Follow the instructions to start a standard client
 2. Select if its in local mode or not (Local is On server Machine)
-   1. Open start_cmd_client.py script and modify to local=True or local=False
+   1. Open cmd_config.ini config file and modify to local=True or local=False
 3. Run 'start_cmd_client.py', it should connect to the server and open the interface
 4. Controls are below:
    1. select bots to manually control